COLUMN: Chasing waterfalls

 Don’t get me wrong, it was very cool.
 I had never seen one.
 I think I just had a bigger one pictured in my head so I was a little disappointed.

-But the longer I sat there and looked at, the more and more I began to appreciate it.
+But the longer I sat there and looked at it, the more and more I began to appreciate it.

 What causes a waterfall?
 Where does the water come from?